tung/DynaHack/links/index.md

 ---
 ## DynaHack

-DynaHack can be played online on the `nethack.xd.cm` public server via SSH using e.g. PuTTY.  *See the [DynaHack FAQ]({{ site.baseurl }}/faq/#is-there-an-online-server-for-dynahack) if you want to play online with numpad and are using PuTTY.*
+DynaHack can be played online on the `nethack.dank.ninja` public server via SSH using e.g. PuTTY.  *See the [DynaHack FAQ]({{ site.baseurl }}/faq/#is-there-an-online-server-for-dynahack) if you want to play online with numpad and are using PuTTY.*

 DynaHack can also be found at other places on the internet.